7h3rAm/7h3rAm.github.io/_posts/geras-wuos-stack1-solutions.md

  8048467: 90                    nop
 ```

-From here we could proceed to the exploitation phase.
+From here we can proceed to the exploitation phase.

 ## Solutions
 ### Solution #1: Overflow the `4B` past buf, where the cookie is stored, with the desired value (`0x41424344` in this case)